 - A box labeled "External Links" now appears on bibliographic record screens.
 This box contains links to websites outside of the Addison catalog.
 Book covers link to additional information about the book, including table of contents, author notes and book reviews.
 Cite This Item connects to OCLC's Open WorldCat and displays citations to the item in five major citation styles.
-Other links provide information about authors and other people, reviews, journal information, and links to Subject Guides.
+Other links provide information about authors and other people, reviews, and journal information.
 These external links will be individually detailed in future news postings.

 - LibraryThing for Libraries

 - We are currently running a trial of LibraryThing for Libraries (LTFL).
 LTFL provides additional means for connecting to other books in Addison.
 Up to three "widgets" can appear on book records: Other editions/translations, Suggested Books for LibraryThing Users, and User Tags.
 Please see the help screen linked above for more information on these widgets.
 Feedback on these widgets will help determine if the libraries should purchase this enhancement.